 - The term loan with Caixa Geral Depositos de S.A attracts interest at a rate of 3% p.a plus 12-month Euro Interbank Offered Rate ("EURIBOR").
-The reform of EURIBOR was completed and as a result it can continue to be used as a reference rate. - The term loan with Standard Bank South Africa attracts interest at a rate of 2.05% plus 3-month Johannesburg Interbank Average Rate ("JIBAR").
-To-date, no fixed date has been set for the cessation of JIBAR by South Africa Reserve Bank.
-There is uncertainty over the timing and the methods of transition for replacing the existing benchmark IBORs with alternative rates. - The mortgaged loan with First National Bank attracts interest at a rate of 1.15% p.a plus prime rate.
+The reform of EURIBOR was completed and as a result it can continue to be used as a reference rate.
+The term loan was fully repaid on January 18, 2024. - The term loan with Standard Bank South Africa attracts interest at a rate of 2.05% plus 3-month Johannesburg Interbank Average Rate ("JIBAR").
+The facility had been terminated on February 26, 2024. - The mortgaged bond with First National Bank attracts interest at a rate of 1.15% p.a plus prime rate.
 There is uncertainty over the timing and the methods of transition for replacing the existing prime rate with alternative rates.